ThiagoFragaK/ThiagoFragaK/README.md

 ◾ I'm working as Developer, based in ES, Brasil!

-◾ My focus is always the Backend: .NET and Laravel!
+◾ Fullstack wih focus is always the Backend: .NET and Laravel!

 📫 How to reach me: thiagofraga@proton.me